Image

 This prepaid, rechargeable IC card issued by the East Japan Railway Company can be used on various public transport, and as e-money at stores where Suica is accepted.
 You could compare it to London’s Oyster card, South Korea’s T-money, or Hong Kong’s Octopus card.

-But a chip shortage since 2023 has made it much harder to get one.
-Read this newest guide and learn where and how to buy a Suica card in 2024, and how to get the most out of it.
+A chip shortage in 2023 made them unattainable for a while, but they are back with a vengeance now!
+So, we've updated this guide with the latest details on where and how to buy a Suica card in 2025 — and how to get the most use from it.

 Just what is a Suica card?